DeltaResero/mocp-lite/README.md

 If you need help, press `h` inside the program or read the manpage (`man mocf`).

-Configuration is stored in `~/.moc/config`.
+Configuration is stored in `~/.mocf/config`.
 An example configuration file is installed to the documentation directory.

 ## Bug Reporting

-This is a fork of the original MOC project. **Please do not report bugs found in this version to the original MOC developers.** This version deviates from the original codebase and follows a different development philosophy.
+This is a fork of the original MOCF project. **Please do not report bugs found in this version to the original MOCF developers.** This version deviates from the original codebase and follows a different development philosophy.

 ## Disclaimer

-This project is not affiliated with, endorsed by, nor sponsored by the original authors of MOC.
+This project is not affiliated with, endorsed by, nor sponsored by the original authors of MOCF.

 This program is distributed under the terms of the GNU General Public License version 3 (or later).
 You can redistribute it and/or modify it